Q-Con/qcacher/README.md

 [docker-compose][docker-compose].
 If you don't have these tools installed please see the section of [installing them](#installing-docker).

+Further documentation and configurability is pending, but configure the `DNS_IP` in `docker-compose.yml` to that of your host, and have clients use the running machine as a DNS server.

-Once you have these tools installed, it is a as simple as running `make run` in the root of the repository to start all the required services as separate docker containers, orchestrated by docker-compose.
+Once you have Docker installed and the IP configured, it is a as simple as running `docker-compose up` in the root of the repository to start all the required services.

 ## Appendices

 ### Installing Docker

-**NOTE:** The minimum required version of docker is 1.7.
+**NOTE:** You will need Docker Compose 1.6.0+ and Docker Engine 1.10.0+ as a minimum to run this project.

 #### Linux